jackzhenguo/go_study/_posts/2023-02-16-calculator by go 2.md

-In this blog, let's add more features to previous calculator by go, such as
+In this blog, let's add one of more features to previous calculator by go, such as exception handling.

-- input exception checking
-- support more input operator, etc.

 #### support input exception